Lambdanaut/crits-adapter/README.md

   the CRITs API is limited to file name and MD5 hash.
 There is an [open GitHub issue][0] for this.

-* CRITs releasability flag: while the CRITs API (get) allows filtering data retrieval based on a releasability flag, for inserting (post) data the CRITs API currently does not support setting a releasability flag.There is an [open GitHub issue][1] for this.

 * STIX indicator objects: by last count there are at least [12 different ways][2] to express context between 2 IP addresses.
   This adapter currently only supports STIX indicators containing